-Compare 2017 Eurovision Song Contest odds for the outright winner betting market from the top bookies using the table below, and claim bookies free bets.
+Compare 2017 Eurovision Song Contest odds for outright winner from the top bookies using the betting table below.
+Plus claim bookies free bets.

 Eurovision Odds 2017 – Outright Winner Betting

-Eurovision Preview: Russia strong favourite in Eurovision Odds
+Eurovision Preview: Italy and Ape Hot Favourite in Eurovision Odds

 Italy is red-hot favourite in the Eurovision Song Contest odds with the bookies (see betting comparison table above), despite, or possibly because the singer has a dancing ape on stage with him.
 Well, it is a man dressed as an ape.
 Yes it’s the sort of classy act we expect from the World’s most embarrassing Karaoke contest.

 Francesco Gabbani (the singer not the ape) is a household name in Italy, having won their own internal competition to find the voice to represent them.
 The song has sold well too.
 So who are we to question the way the bookmakers have framed this market, though we have seen hot favourites beaten several times in this cringe-making competition before.

 However Europhiles should keep watching, there just might be enough material to persuade the most ardent of remainers that there is valid reason to Brexit.

 Now we will tell you who won’t win, and it really doesn’t matter how good the United Kingdom is.
 Yes poor old Lucie Jones, an ex X-Factor contestant has a real uphill battle as the UK entry.
 It is not because she can’t sing, because unlike many who have trodden before her from these shores, she can.
 It is not that the song is not good enough, because it could be.
 Despite the anti-Brexit backlash she has been attracting a stream of bets and can be backed at 28/1 (the latest odds are above).
 That makes her the fifth favourite in the Eurovision betting.